Kamikaze-Kiwi/S3-Portfolio/Learning Outcomes GP.md

 <br>

 We also have (atleast) a stand-up and a stand-down every day so we always know what the other team members are currently working on and to review eachothers work.
 At the start of each sprint we select all the user stories that we want to work on for that sprint and divide them among us.
 At the end of each sprint we do a sprint review with the product owner and a sprint retrospective.

+In future projects, I want also want to make use of an Agile framework, but (in group projects) we will obviously have to discuss our methodology to ensure we end up using a methodology that everyone in the group is comfortable in.

 <br>